newaperio/assert_identity/README.md

 Check the [documentation](https://hexdocs.pm/assert_identity) for more details.

-`AssertIdentity` is designed to be used with ExUnit.
+AssertIdentity is designed to be used with ExUnit.
 It provides assertions to check that two inputs have the same identity.
-This is useful, for example, when dealing with Ecto structs which may not be strictly equivalent due to e.g. association preloading.
+This is useful, for example, when dealing with Ecto structs which may not be strictly equivalent due to, e.g. association preloading.

 For convenience, you can import the helpers in your test case: